Hichamzrk/Hichamzrk/README.md

 🟢 I'm available

-- 🖼️ **I am very creative**
+🎨 **Highly creative**
-- 🚀 My passion is optimization and scaling performance
+🚀 Passionate about optimizing and scaling performance 🔥 Building front-end skills with JavaScript
-- 🔥 I'm building skills on the front-end side with JavaScript
+💻 Also passionate about back-end development and building robust, scalable systems with cutting-edge features.